Gutzlaff Street: History

-Another version goes that some western brothels operated there during the early days of colonial Hong Kong, hence the name.
-Today the street is known by some local gourmets, as one of the few surviving dai pai dong is located there.
+Another hypothesis holds that some western brothels operated there during the early days of colonial Hong Kong, hence the name "Red-Haired Dame Street".

-Latest finding shown the tenements in Nos.
-2-10 Gutzlaff Street was inhabited by a legendary and powerful lady Ng Akew, aka Hung Mo Kew (Red-haired Kew).
-The popular name Hung Mo Kew Street (‘Red-haired Kew Street’) was coined for Gutzlaff Street subsequently.
+Recent findings indicate that the tenements in Nos.
+2-10 Gutzlaff Street were inhabited by a powerful lady called Ng Akew (a.k.a.
+Hung Mo Kew (Red-Haired Kew)).
+The nickname "Hung Mo Kew Street" (‘Red-Haired Kew Street’) was subsequently coined for Gutzlaff Street.

+Today the street is well known to local gourmets as the location of one of the few surviving dai pai dongs in Hong Kong.